Libardo1/BioinformaticsPracticals/src/chapter1.rst

 long, etc.

-To find the number of occurrences of DNA words of a particular length, we can use the count() function in R. For example, to find the number of occurrences of DNA words that are 1 nucleotide long in the sequence *lambdaseq*, we type:
+To find the number of occurrences of DNA words of a particular length, we can use the count() function from the R SeqinR library.
+For example, to find the number of occurrences of DNA words that are 1 nucleotide long in the sequence *lambdaseq*, we type: